composer/windows-setup/tests/README.md

 # Tests

 These are made up of automated Php Tests, General Tests and manual Installer Tests.
 To run most of the Installer Tests you must call setup with the `/TEST` command-line argument.
-This displays an *Enter Test* button that allows you to input the test identifier.
+This displays a *Test* select-box that allows you to choose the test identifier.

 ## Php Tests